 Natural defenses, such as wetlands and barrier islands, are critical to the protection of the Gulf’s coastal communities.
-Unfortunately, many of these important lines of defense face ongoing threats and destruction from industrial harm to climate change.
+Unfortunately, many of these important lines of defense face ongoing threats and destruction from industrial contribution to climate change.
 Restoration monies flowing to Gulf states in the aftermath of the 2010 BP oil disaster present our best opportunity to restore these important lines of defense.

 While some states are planning to build large structural projects, like floodwalls and levees, to address the increasing risk that flooding and stronger storms pose to communities, these projects alone are not enough.
 True protection requires multiple lines of defense, including natural lines of coastal protection.
-Restoring our coastal lines of defense restores our communities, economy, environment and wildlife, by helping coastal communities to become more resilient and manage the impacts climate change.
+Restoring our coastal lines of defense restores our communities, economy, environment, and wildlife by helping coastal communities to become more resilient and manage the impacts of climate change.
 Healthy Gulf is working with our community partners to ensure that monies flowing to the Gulf are used to restore critical ecological lines of defense and restore our coastal communities.